Requirements Coverage-Guided Minimization for Natural Language Test Cases: Related Work

 While promising, existing techniques primarily focus on code-based solutions for minimization.
-In contrast, our work addresses minimization in the context of requirement-driven testing where test cases are specified in natural language and are thus introducing distinct challenges.
+In contrast, our work addresses minimization in the context of requirement-driven testing, where test cases are specified in natural language, which introduces distinct challenges.
 Moreover, current approaches do not explicitly support TSM under a fixed budget while simultaneously enforcing full requirement coverage as a hard constraint.
+To this end, we adopt a GA, as in the SOTA TSM work (i.e., ATM and LTM), and augment it with an explicit requirement coverage constraint that guarantees $100\%$ coverage under a fixed minimization budget.
+Note that we did not use NSGA-II, as reported in the ATM work, since it achieves comparable performance while being substantially more time-consuming than the GA.
 To the best of our knowledge, this is also the first work to investigate the impact of redundancy levels on fault detection capability under such constraints, providing valuable insights for future research and practical applications.
-Note that we retained FAST-R as one of the baselines though it cannot simultaneously satisfy both the fixed-size minimization budget and the full coverage adequacy constraint.
+Note that we retained FAST-R as one of the baselines, though it cannot simultaneously satisfy both the fixed-size minimization budget and the full coverage adequacy constraint.
 This is because FAST-R can be applied in two scenarios (i.e., fixed-size budget and adequate), which enables experimental comparison with our approach.